Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ![](assets/key-pair-sessionmgr-3.png)

 <!---------------------------->
-## Prepare the Snowflake cluster for streaming
+## Prepare the Snowflake account for streaming
 Duration: 15

 #### 1. Creating user, role, and database